MIPPL/nephele-org-website/public/content/contributing/style-guide/content-standardization/index.md

 - Preferred: 2-Nov-2023, 11-Feb-2023
 - Avoid: Nov-2-2023, 2/11/2023, 11/2/2023

-By adhering to these guidelines, we create a unified approach to presenting dates, fostering clarity and comprehension throughout Ethereum documentation.
+By adhering to these guidelines, we create a unified approach to presenting dates, fostering clarity and comprehension throughout Nephele documentation.

 ### Linking to internal pages {#internal-links}

-When linking to another page on Ethereum.org, use the relative path over the absolute path.
+When linking to another page on Nephele.org, use the relative path over the absolute path.
 Do not hard-code the language path (i.e. `/en/`) in any links.
 This maintains consistent functionality across different language versions of the site.

 ```md
 <!-- Good -->